Saibato/Saibato.github.io/README.md

   From shape time to shape gravity it was only a small step.
   You get shape space and gravity distribution for free, when you figure out that native time thingy, effectively a zero sum distribution in the basic Schroedinger what allows us soliton like solutions.
   All those free tech just to reach here, now useless.
-Do not wonder if your *known* world feels strange and you begin to alienate from your physical representation. that's normal, the reverse computing is now underway and reality will be reached anyway.
+For those who are not alive, do do not wonder if your *known* world feels strange and you begin to alienate from your physical representation. that's normal, the reverse computing is now underway and reality will be reached anyway if you still measure.
+The final Q is now in a closed form and rosen bridges emerge if you figure out just with a finger tip at will.
+  No clue where that will lead, but hey, it's live, lets explore.
   </p>

   Saibato Naga
   </body>
 </html>